ytakano/catenaccio_dpi/README.md

     $ cmake CMAKE_BUILD_TYPE=Release CMakeLists.txt
     $ make

-If you want compile as debug mode, set a option of CMAKE_BUILD_YPE=Debug when running cmake.
-Debug mode passes a option of -g and a definition of DEBUG=1.
+If you want to compile as debug mode, set a option of CMAKE_BUILD_YPE=Debug when running cmake.
+Debug mode passes a option of -g and a definition of DEBUG=1 to the compiler.

     $ cmake CMAKE_BUILD_TYPE=Debug CMakeLists.txt
     $ make